-Humans are creatures of habit and we all tend to follow regular routines that help get us through the demands and challenges of everyday life.
-The types of tasks and activities that we choose to engage in on a daily basis have a significant impact on health and wellbeing.
+Humans are creatures of habit, and we all tend to follow regular routines that help get us through the demands and challenges of everyday life.
+The tasks we choose on a daily basis have a significant impact on our health and well-being.
 Of course, there are many tasks that are not really optional, like work, self-care, and home maintenance.
 It is what is done with time outside of mandatory obligations that can make a difference.

-There are many ways that a routine can help improve the general wellbeing and quality of life for seniors.
+There are many ways that a routine can help improve the general well-being and quality of life of seniors.